 Mark Dastmalchi-Round

-I’m a DevOps architect, musician, science nerd, animal lover and all-round geek.
-If it’s got shiny lights on it, makes loud noises or purrs when you stroke it, I’m all for it.
-When I’m not writing code or fiddling with computers for a living, I provide the low-end rumble and run sound for bands around West Sussex.
+I’m a DevOps architect, musician, animal lover and all-round geek.
+If it’s got shiny lights on it, makes loud noises or purrs/wags its tail when you stroke it, I’m all for it.
+When I’m not writing code or fiddling with computers for a living, I produce my own music and provide the low-end rumble for my band in West Sussex.

 - West Sussex